 Other benefits of knowing the various types of customers include,

-Understanding the type of customer you’re dealing with helps you alter your strategies in real-time.
+Understanding the different types of customer you’re dealing with helps you alter your strategies in real-time.
 This goes a long way considering that a repeat customer certainly doesn’t deserve the same treatment as a fresh customer.

 Personalization is how you help customers feel valued.
 It’s impossible to execute without knowing exactly who you are dealing with.
 In a 2020 study by SalesForce, they reported that 97% of marketers included in the survey found personalization to be a key factor in improving business outcomes.
 Classifying customers makes personalization easier to execute.

 When you have a clear idea about who you’re dealing with, evaluating your efforts becomes simpler.
 It’s quite obvious that every customer will have a different takeaway from your tactics.
 Having customers classified into types helps you anticipate their reactions with accuracy.